 Day 5: Bhojbasa to Gomukh to Gangotri

-Since Bhojbasa has located 4 km from Gomukh, continue your journey early the next day and reach Gomukh in an hour and a half.
+Since Bhojbasa is located 4 km from Gomukh, continue your journey early the next day and reach Gomukh in an hour and a half.
 Gomukh is the source of the river Ganga (or the Ganges) that completes your pilgrim to Gangotri.

 Spend some time at Gomukh and walk back to Bhojbasa.
 Have another cup of tea at Bhojbasa if you fancy or continue your walk back to Gangotri.
 Since Bhojbasa to Gangotri is pretty much a gentle downhill walk, there should be no problem in completing it in nearly 4 hours.
 Find a place in Gangotri and stay for the night.